News

 HID Enables New Innovative Solution for Properties

-In recent years, Helsingborg has made a name for itself in the water world.
-Delegations from the USA and the Netherlands, among others, have visited the RecoLab testbed to see the innovative source-separating sewage system, also known as ‘three pipes out’, in the Oceanhamnen district.
+In recent years, Helsingborg has made a name for itself in the field of water globally.
+Delegations from the USA and the Netherlands, among others, have visited the facilities of RecoLab to learn more about the innovative source-separating sewage system, also known as ‘three pipes out’, in the Oceanhamnen.
 The Bill Gates Foundation is only one of the organizations who has shown an interest in the system.

-In May 2024, he participated along with many others in the inauguration of Helsingborg’s Innovation District, where the idea for a new collaboration was born.
+In May 2024, he participated along with many others at the Grand Opening of Helsingborg Innovation District, where the idea for a new collaboration was born.

 – It’s an incredibly cool forum to participate in.
-There is creativity and a positive spirit here, says Göran Larsson.
+There is a sense of creativity and a positive spirit here, says Göran Larsson.

-– With a greywater solution for properties, only blackwater from toilets and a small amount of greywater need to be sent to the treatment plant.
-This way, a treatment plant could cover a larger amount of buildings, says Göran Larsson.
+– With a greywater solution for properties, only blackwater from toilets and a small amount of greywater will be sent to the treatment plant.
+This way, a treatment plant could cover a larger number of buildings, says Göran Larsson.

 – By recirculating greywater, combined with vacuum toilets that only need 0.6 liters per flush, a property can save more than 100 liters of water per person per day compared to the average today, says Helena Eriksson, founder of Circular Water.